ImperialCollegeLondon/poreFoam-singlePhase/README.md

 # poreFoam/singlePhase

+## Warning: this branch is no longer being updated, please use the [master branch](https://github.com/aliraeini/poreFoam-singlePhase) instead.

 ___

 Pre- and post-processing codes and a direct Naview-Stokes solver for simulating incompressible single-phase flow on 3D images of porous media using OpenFOAM